patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/label/label.md

 section: components
 ---

-The **label** component allows users to add specific element captions for user clairty and convenience

 ## Elements
 You can further customize labels by making them filled or unfilled, dismissable, adding icons, or making them clickable links.
 You can use any combination of these elements in a single label.